thomastay/personal-blog/content/Dear-recruiter-your-email-is-not-interesting.md

 4. You misunderstand, these emails aren't meant to encourage you to apply, they're there to spread awareness of the company.

-Then I hope you won't mind if I mark you as spam, encouraging GMail's spam filter to block future recruitment emails from your company.
+Then I hope you won't mind if I mark you as spam, encouraging Gmail's spam filter to block future recruitment emails from your company.
 Your loss.